Last Updated on April 20, 2021 by admin

 Mix Up Your Media

-Once you have the beginnings of a plan in place, you can start to execute.
+Once you have the framework for your content strategy and have given adequate consideration to the emotional component, you can start to execute.
 Content marketing is not a “set it and forget it” thing, so you’ll always be iteratively improving on the plan based on metrics you track over time.
 One of the easiest ways to make some changes is to switch up the content formats you work within.

 The same principle holds for how you distribute content and reach your audience.
 Maybe your initial strategy revolved around posting to your company’s LinkedIn page.
 Again, as your B2B fintech marketing program becomes more sophisticated, you want to expand how you deliver messaging and content to your audience.